-Trump’s China Tariffs – The List of Products Affected and What You Can DoSeptember 11, 2018 in Blog, Importing
+Trump’s China Tariffs – The List of Products Affected and What You Can DoMay 14, 2019 in Blog, Importing

-Updated September 17, 2018: The Trump Administration has set the implementation date of the latest rounds of 10% Tariffs as September 24, increasing to 25% on January 1, 2019.
+Updated September 17, 2018: The Trump Administration has set the implementation date of the latest round of 10% tariffs to September 24, increasing to 25% on January 1, 2019.

-A very good percentage of people who read this blog are importers from China who are selling into America.
+A very good percentage of people who read this blog are importers from China who are selling in America.

 The List of Products Affected By Trump’s Tariffs

 Trump’s list of items to be tariffed has come in four stages.
-The first two affected roughly $50 billion of the United States’ $500 billion of imports from China.
-The third list, which goes into effect on September 24, affects $200 billion of goods.
-List 4 is not yet proposed but it seems an eventuality and would seemingly affect all remaining goods not hit by List 1, List 2, or List 3.
+The first two affected roughly $50 billion of the United States’ $500 billion worth of imports from China.
+The third list, which went into effect on September 24, 2018, affects $200 billion worth of goods.
+List 4, not yet in place, will encompass all products not currently hit by List 1, List 2, or List 3.

-The first two lists have 25% tariffs while the third list has 10% tariffs from September 24, 2018 – December 31, 2018.
-After that, they go up to 25%.
+The first two lists have 25% tariffs.
+The third list started at 10% and escalated to 25% on May 10, 2019.
 These tariffs are in addition to any existing tariffs (i.e. if your item currently has 10% tariffs, an additional 25% tariff would increase the overall rate to 35%).

 Below is a complete list of all the products affected by Trump’s tariffs.
 These are lists of HS Codes.
 If you are an importer and do not keep accurate records of your HS codes now is the time to review your previous customs forms and figure out what these codes are for your products.